 Looking for more quiet book ideas?
-Check out my new book Quiet Book Patterns: 25 easy-to-make activities for your children now available for pre-sale on amazon.com.
+Check out my new book Quiet Book Patterns: 25 easy-to-make activities for your children now on sale at amazon.com.
 Full of original ideas and includes a CD to print off templates!

 I'm really excited to share this project with you.